boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       The server MUST support the content-type 'text/html'.
 The DNS client MUST reject the URL if the scheme is not "https".
 The URL SHOULD be treated only as diagnostic information for IT staff.
-It is not intended for end user consumption as URL can possibily provide misleading information.
-A client MAY choose to display the URL to the end user, if and only if the encrypted resolver has sufficient reputation, according to some local policy (e.g., user configuration, administrative configuration, or a built-in list of
+It is not intended for end user consumption as the URL can possibily provide misleading information.
+A DNS client MAY choose to display the URL to the end user, if and only if the encrypted resolver has sufficient reputation, according to some local policy (e.g., user configuration, administrative configuration, or a built-in list of